 Master’s Students in Social Work

 The Counseling Center accepts 1-2 students seeking to complete their Master’s Internship in a clinical setting.
-Interested students are welcome to contact us directly by sending an email to Amy Falvo, Ph.D. at email@example.com.
+Interested students are welcome to contact us directly by sending an email to Erica Rogers, Ph.D., at email@example.com.
 Interested students may also contact us through their field placement office.
 Placements for these positions are typically made from February – June in conjunction with the schedule set forth by the social work programs in the NY/NJ area.

-Should you have any questions or require additional information please do not hesitate to contact Dr. Falvo at firstname.lastname@example.org or 973-720-2257.
+Should you have any questions or require additional information please do not hesitate to contact Dr. Rogers at firstname.lastname@example.org or 973-720-2257.